kahkengwong/CEP-IP_Framework/README.md

 ## 🎯Aims of the Project
 The project objectives are:
-1. To optimize and explain GAM modeling (including *k*, λ, and γ optimization, PRSS/REML convergence, and visualization of thin-plate regression splines).
+1. To optimize and explain GAM modeling (including *k*, λ, and γ optimization, PRSS/REML convergence, and visualization of GAM splines).
 2. To quantify how much a **GOI** explains variability in its monotonically co-expressed **DFGs** via deviance explained (DE).
-3. To identify cells harboring the strongest **GOI-DFGs** relationship via the CEP-IP framework and uncover their distinctive biology through GO enrichment and Monocle3 analysis.
+3. To identify cells harboring the strongest **GOI-DFG** relationship via the CEP-IP framework and uncover their biology through GO enrichment and Monocle3 analysis.

-**CEP-IP was validated in two independent brain datasets**, each using a different **GOI-DFGs module pairing**:
+**CEP-IP was validated in two independent brain datasets**, each using a different **GOI-DFG module pairings**:
 - Allen MTG dataset (*CARM1P1*-DFG module)
 - Neftel GBM dataset (*FOXM1*-DFG module)